patuuh/Payloads-and-wordlists/README.md

 # Payloads-and-wordlists
 List of payloads for BurpSuite intruder.

-Payloads gathered from Swisskyrepos PayloadsAllTheThings
+Also directory fuzzing list in finnish for finnish web applications